May 1, 2018

 Similarly, the most current Scrum Guide references self-organizing teams six times.
-The way it is used it is clear that they are referring to how the team gets work done and not organizing the team.
+The way it is used it is clear that they are referring to how the team gets work done and not about how to organize the team.

 “A group possesses a self-organizing capability when it exhibits three conditions: autonomy, self-transcendence, and cross-fertilization.
 In our study of the various new product development teams, we found all three conditions.

 Practically speaking, self-organizing is not something that is binary, on or off.
 What is more typical is that there are different levels of self-organization.

 Richard Hackman provides a useful framework for looking at self-organization in his book, Leading Teams: Setting the Stage for Great Performances.
 Hackman looks at 4 different factors for team oversight and management including who provides the direction, who designs the team member composition, who monitors and manages the work, and who executes.
 Different team names are given based on whether management or the team does each of these things as shown in the diagram below.

 Based on Hackman’s framework, most of the Agile and Scrum teams I work with would fall into the category of self-managing teams below.

 I had a client recently who interpreted the term self-organizing to mean self-forming teams.
 They thought that teams within their organization would be expected to form every time there was a new problem.
 Richard Hackman calls these self-designing teams.

 While the client could have a self-designing team every time there was a new problem, it is more likely that there is a one time decision on what teams will exist.
 Typically management makes the decision on what teams are needed and who will be on them.